drewfoster/drewfost-netlify-blog/src/pages/blog/2018-10-13-three-insights-into-the-future-of-australian-wealth-management.md

 The main drawback of this approach, of course, is the time and effort required to deliver collaborative advice.
 How can the modern adviser deliver this advice, at scale?

-## Second Insight - Clients want modern tools/technology
+## Clients want modern tools/technology

 Financial Services as a whole has lagged behind other industries when it comes to the adoption of new technologies.
 It’s an industry that’s ripe for disruption, a fact validated by the emergence of companies like Harmoney, Prospa, eWay and StockSpot, who are gradually taking market share out of key sub-sectors.